Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Appendix

 \subsection{Experimental Results on the Traditional Relaxed Criterion}

-Tables \ref{BIPED2-UDED} and \ref{BRIND-NYU2C} present evaluation results using the traditional relaxed benchmark, where the error tolerance is set to 0.0075 times the diagonal length, following the evaluation protocol in \cite{MF2004Learning}.
-This corresponds approximately to a tolerance of 4.3, 11.1, and 6 pixels for BRIND, BIPED2, and NYUD2 respectively.
+Tables \ref{HED-EES-75}, \ref{BDCN-EES-75}, \ref{Dexi-EES-75}, and \ref{EdgeNat-75} present evaluation results using the traditional relaxed benchmark, where the error tolerance is set to 0.0075 times the diagonal length, following the evaluation protocol in \cite{MF2004Learning}.
+This corresponds approximately to a tolerance of 4.3, 11.1, and 6 pixels for BRIND, BIPED2, and NYUD2, respectively.
 All results include NMS.
+The notations follow the main text.